dronedeploy/dronedeploy-apps-gitbook/docs/projects.md

 **Overview**

 Returns the project that is the currently visible to the user.
-This method returns only project id for now.
+This method returns project id and name.

 **Example Call**